Show Me How to Live (song)

-"Show Me How to Live" is a song by American rock band Audioslave.
-It was released in June 2003 as the third single from their first album, Audioslave released in 2003.
+"Show Me How to Live" is a song by the American rock supergroup Audioslave.
+It was released in June 2003 as the third single from their first album, Audioslave, released in 2003.
 It peaked at number 67 on the Billboard Hot 100 singles chart, number 2 on the Mainstream Rock Tracks and number 4 in the Modern Rock Tracks.

-Produced by Rick Rubin, the song contains heavy guitar and drum riffs and a solo broken up with a phasing, fluttering effect by Tom Morello.
-Chris Cornell achieves an unusual effect by repeatedly striking his throat with the side of his hand while changing pitch.

 Composition

-The song is played at a tempo of roughly 90 BPM and contains heavy guitar and drum riffs and a solo broken up with a phasing, fluttering effect by Tom Morello, achieved by using a combination of tremolo picking the high E-string, using his trademark Dunlop Cry Baby wah pedal and a ring modulator effect.
-Chris Cornell achieves an unusual effect by repeatedly striking his throat with the side of his hand while changing pitch.
+The song is played at a tempo of roughly 90 BPM and contains heavy guitar and drum riffs and a solo broken up with a phasing, fluttering effect by Tom Morello, achieved by tremolo picking the high E-string, and using a combination of his trademark Dunlop Cry Baby wah pedal and a ring modulator effect.
+Lead vocalist Chris Cornell achieves an unusual effect by repeatedly striking his throat with the side of his hand while changing pitch.

+The band cited Mary Shelley's Frankenstein as an inspiration for the lyrics, including "nail in my head" in the chorus.